-- Remain calm and quickly assess the situation. - Call OCU Police at (405) 208-5911. - Do not administer any type of treatment if you have not been specifically taught how to handle the problem.
-Do not move the victim unless his/her current location is causing harm or is a possible endangerment to life. - Contact the Dean or designee at (405) 208-5900 and Student Health at (405) 208-5090 and follow additional instructions. - Remain calm; help the victim relax; keep him/her warm and comfortable until qualified emergency personnel arrive. - Keep crowds from gathering around the victim and keep the general area clear for emergency personnel.
+- Remain calm and quickly assess the situation. - Call 911 immediately. - Call OCU Police at (405) 208-5911. - Do not administer any type of treatment if you have not been specifically taught how to handle the problem.
+Do not move the victim unless his/her current location is causing harm or is a possible endangerment to life. - The KSN East building AED is located on the 2nd floor north end by the elevator.
+The Meinders Simulation Center (KSN West) is located in the lobby between the clinic and the simulation center entrance. - Remain calm; help the victim relax; keep him/her warm and comfortable until qualified emergency personnel arrive. - Keep crowds from gathering around the victim and keep the general area clear for emergency personnel. - Notify the Dean or designee at (405) 208-5900 and follow additional instructions. - For non-emergent issues, you may call the OCU Campus Police at (405) 208-5001 or Family Healthcare and Minor Emergency Clinic at (405) 373-2400.